ddebenedittis/control_quadrupeds_soft_contacts/README.md

 Generate a new launch file similar to the ones already present in `src/robot/robot_gazebo/`.

 Create a new `effort_controller.yaml` file, similar to the ones already present in `robot_control/config`.
 Edit at least the `robot_name` field and the `joints` fields (according to the names of the joints of your robot).

+## Troubleshooting

+- If you do not have an NVIDIA graphics card, or you do not have the propietary drivers (you can check this by using the command `nvidia-smi`), you should remove the `additional_env` from the Gazebo process `gzserver` in `robot_launch/launch/robot.launch.py`.

 ## Known Bugs